 There was of course a civil settlement too: the forum and the bathhouse have been identified at Studentski Trg (Students' Square), and some of Belgrade's streets follow the course of the ancient gridiron.
 Inscriptions mention the usual civil officials.
 We also know that there was a Christian bishop.

 The Fourth Legion must have played a role during the wars that Marcus Aurelius conducted along the Danube, but we know precious little about it.
-The city was the birthplace of Jovian, who was briefly emperor in 363/364.
+The city was the birthplace of Jovian, who was briefly emperor in 363/364, and the place where the emperor Gratian was assassinated.note[Zosimus, New History 4.35.6.]
 Before the end of the fourth century, the Fourth disappears from our sources.

 The city was during the fifth century occupied by several northern tribes: the Huns, the Sarmatians, the Gepids, and the Ostrogoths.
 In 510, it became Byzantine and the emperor Justinian rebuilt the fortifications,note[Procopius, Buildings, 4.5.12-15] and Maurice used the city when he restored order on the Balkans.